mohitbhadauria02/Global-Superstore-Visualization/README.md

 # PowerBi-Project

-This dashboard helps analyse various things:
+This dashboard is giving the following Insights:

 1)Which product is contributing to the profit and which product is accounting to the loss of the store?